MUSIC AT FORT WASHINGTON COLLEGIATE CHURCH

-Connecting to the arts and one another in our neighborhood
+Connecting to the arts and one another in the neighborhood

-FWCC hosts a new community choir program here in Washington Heights, now in its third year!
+FWCC hosts a new community choir program here in Washington Heights, now in its fourth season!
 We sing a varied repertory, sacred and secular, classical and contemporary, in a variety of languages.
 All people are welcome, regardless of faith traditions or previous choral experience.
 The ensemble rehearses on Tuesday evenings throughout the season in preparation for 2-3 public performances.

-Now entering its fourth season, FWCC hosts the up-and-coming performing arts organization, the Washington Heights Chamber Orchestra, who presents a varied season of excellent concert music featuring local professional musicians.
+Now entering its fifth season, FWCC hosts the up-and-coming performing arts organization, the Washington Heights Chamber Orchestra, who presents a varied season of excellent concert music featuring local professional musicians.
 To learn more, visit their website at www.washingtonheightsorchestra.org.

 About the Music Director

-Currently in his fifth year on staff, Chris Whittaker was recently appointed Music Director after having served in interim and assistant roles.
+Currently in his sixth year on staff, Chris Whittaker was appointed Music Director in 2015 after having served in interim and assistant roles.
 A composer, conductor, and pianist from York, PA, Chris’s musical language of jazz, classical, and gospel melds genres and brings people together.
 As a composer, Chris’s music has been performed and broadcast throughout the United States.

 Chris is the co-founder and Music Director of the Washington Heights Chamber Orchestra, a non-profit organization committed to engaging the community through free concerts and educational programming.
 He also serves as the founding Music Director of Marble Collegiate Church’s “Jazz Revelation” worship service.